 My goal as an author is to continue creating characters and stories that subvert expectations, challenge assumptions, and explore the nuances of what makes us who we are.

-Zoe Howard is a current graduate student at New York University, earning an MFA in Musical Theatre Writing.
+Zoe Howard is a recent graduate of New York University, where she earned her MFA in Musical Theatre Writing.
 She is a graduate of Agnes Scott College, with a B.A. in both English literature-creative writing and history.
-In addition to writing world and U.S. news articles for the newspaper The Profile for three years, her creative and academic work has been published in The Onyx Review, the Voices & Visions literary journal, and fresh.ink.
+Her creative and academic work has been published in The Onyx Review, the Voices & Visions literary journal, and fresh.ink.
 In 2016, her one-act play Obsessive Compulsive Destruction was a finalist in the Georgia-wide 44th Annual Writers’ Festival Contest.
-In 2022, her short play Midnight Mirage was performed in the Downtown Urban Arts Festival and placed third in their short play competition.
-She has been a copyeditor and proofreader since 2015 and branched into freelance typesetting and self-publishing in 2019.
+In 2022, her short play Midnight Mirage was performed in the Downtown Urban Arts Festival and placed third in their short play competition, and her short musical The Story of a Daughter, written with Matthew Nassida, was performed at the Irvington Theater’s Arts Incubator Short Play Fest in 2023.